-Here are the Top 15 questions our client’s tend to ask
+Here are the top 15 questions our clients usually ask

 For most positions, you can expect a 14-day recruitment cycle.
 In some very technical positions, such as web developers, the recruitment process can take longer.
 However, we’ll keep you informed of how the process is moving forward and we’ll be sending extraordinary candidates your way as soon as our sourcing team filters them.